haajrahgilani/datajournalism-fall23./finalproject.md

 ## LIMITATIONS
 * If I had more time, I would create a longer, more extensive database of universities.
 For the purpose of this project, I looked at 100 of the most selective institutions in the country, particularly because experts [predicted](https://www.axios.com/2023/06/29/affirmative-action-explained-students-diversity) "the decision's effects are expected to be felt immediately at elite and selective universities."
 * The most selective universities included military schools, which are not affected by the SCOTUS decision.
 Additionally, not all universities posted Common Data Set responses and I contacted them as well to request that information.
 I excluded these from my data visualizations.
 In the end, I **found relevant data for 74 universities.**
+* I also know that private schools aren't exactly directly impacted by SCOTUS decisions, and that many of the schools on this list are private institutions.
+However,[ in my research,](https://www.venable.com/insights/publications/2023/07/no-more-affirmative-action-what-does) I found ways that the decision will indirectly affect the schools.
+The biggest effect is that the precedent has now been set for a prospective student to win a discrimination lawsuit, like Jon Wang against Harvard.
 * Additionally, with more time, this story would include many interviews with university officials, students, educators and civil rights advocates.
 Has the campus atmosphere changed when it comes to racial diversity?
 For campus admissions, were there new approaches to creating the 2024-2025 college application?
 Many experts suggested outreach is now the best way to seek racial diversity in colleges, what has that looked like?
 * This data set includes public schools in states that have already banned affirmative action before the SCOTUS decision.
 For example, there are California schools.
 While there are private institutions, like California Institute of Technology, there are also four University of California branches on the list.
 Because of the state's ban, these public schools have not been considering race for decades now.

 ## STEPS TAKEN
 1. I began by looking for 100 of the most selective universities in the country.
 I used a list from [U.S. News & World Report ](https://www.usnews.com/best-colleges/rankings/lowest-acceptance-rate) that used the schools' most recent acceptance rates to compile this ranking.
 For schools I was unsure about, I fact-checked that these acceptance rates were reported by other sources as well.
+2. I conducted background research.
+One interesting takeaway is an article from the [Brookings Institution](https://www.brookings.edu/articles/the-end-of-race-conscious-admissions/#:~:text=A%20report%20from%20the%20Georgetown,were%20in%20the%20early%202000s.) that said Black students and Native American students are underrepresented at selective institutions, even pre-Students for Fair Admissions decision.
+ * When I was in the midst of working on this, [Brookings Institution](https://www.brookings.edu/articles/admissions-at-most-colleges-will-be-unaffected-by-supreme-court-ruling-on-affirmative-action/) released an analysis that said most college admissions practices won't change because of affirmative action being overturned.
+However, the article also mentioned that selective institutions will be the most affected because of their use of race-conscious decision making.
+This solidified my focus on selective institutions.
-2. Once I added the 100 schools to a spreadsheet, I started looking for their [Common Data Set](https://commondataset.org/) (CDS) responses.
+3. Once I added the 100 schools to a spreadsheet, I started looking for their [Common Data Set](https://commondataset.org/) (CDS) responses.
 The Common Data Set is a data collaboratiion led by the College Board, Peterson’s, and U.S. News & World Report.
 Universities typically complete a form annually and publish the information on their website.
 * The majority of the schools I examined completed this form, but not all schools completed it to reflect the 2022-23 academic year.
 For this reason, I only looked at the 2021-22 term.
 3. Under the race/ethnicity section of the form, there is a question that asks the institutions to determine how important of a factor racial/ethnic status is in applicant consideration.
 I searched for every university on my spreadsheet's response to this question.
 * The form reads, "Relative importance of each of the following academic and nonacademic factors in your first-time, firstyear, degree-seeking (freshman) admission decisions."
 The options are: